nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 iManager is a task manager application that helps you manage all your tasks at one place.
 With its interactive UI, user can now experience managing their tasks like never before.
 Our product incorporates niche features such as FlexiCommands and Google Integration that brings convenient to user in managing their schedules. iManager remove the need to rely on multiple applications as it manages it all!

-Without further ado, let’s get started.
+Without further ado, let us get started.

 ## Quick Start